-Bill 23 and the accompanying policy changes has spurred wide spread, non-partisan discontent which continues to rise across the province.
+Bill 23 and the accompanying policy changes have spurred wide spread, non-partisan discontent across the province.
 The prescriptive, narrowly defined and non-inclusive approach to affordable housing is a solution that does not fit the problem.
-Bill 23 and the accompanying policy and regulatory changes need to be repealed and a new integrative and inclusionary process be implemented before there is further divisiveness and public mistrust.
-Creating and maintaining the capacity to address complex societal issues needs an inclusive process that incorporates a broad base of stakeholder involvement including the public, local and indigenous knowledge through listening, weighing alternatives, collaboration and compromise.
+Gravel Watch Ontario recommends that Bill 23 and the accompanying policy and regulatory changes be repealed and a new integrative and inclusionary process be implemented that incorporates a broad base of stakeholder involvement including the public, local and indigenous knowledge through listening, weighing alternatives, collaboration and compromise.
 Respect and inclusiveness will build a strong society and confidence in the decisions that will ultimately affect all our lives.